robocomp/robocomp/doc/code-examples/getting-started/c++/mmoving-robot-in-square-and-circle-c++.md

 This sets the speed of the bot `x` in millimeters/sec and also to specify the rotating angle `y` in rad/sec for the bot to rotate.

-NOw in specificworker.cpp, The `void SpecificWorker::compute( )` is where all the code needs to be written and where robocomp will know to 'compute' the code.
+Now in specificworker.cpp, the `void SpecificWorker::compute( )` is where all the code needs to be written and where robocomp will know to 'compute' the code.
 Using delay function and `differentialrobot_proxy->setSpeedBase(x , y);` we can write

 	differentialrobot_proxy->setSpeedBase(200, 0); // move 200 mm/sec frwd
   	usleep(1000000); //delay 1 second
   	differentialrobot_proxy->setSpeedBase(10, 1.5707);  //rotate 90 degrees at a speed of 10 mm/sec
   	usleep(1000000);  // delay 1 second

-If you have understood the above code and written the same in teh specificworker.cpp then your code should look like this
+If you have understood the above code and written the same in specificworker.cpp then your code should look like this

 	void SpecificWorker::compute( )
 	{